Feeding questions – dogs & cats

-Even dogs with a 20 pound difference in size could eat the same portion as each other at every meal because maybe one is much more active and spends most of the day outside, whereas the other likes the sofa.
+Even dogs with a 9-kilogram (20-pound) difference in size could eat the same portion as each other at every meal because maybe one is much more active and spends most of the day outside, whereas the other likes the sofa.
 They also need less food in the seasons where they are less active.

 Small dogs need very small portions – sometimes less than an ounce per meal.
 It may look like hardly any food to you, but it will be plenty to meet your companion’s needs.
 Monitor his weight regularly so you will notice if he is losing too much too fast and can adjust the amount you feed slightly.

 Exercise provides much more than just an increase in calorie usage.
 It contributes to the quality of your relationship with your companion as well as improving his mental health, cardiovascular health, and increasing his longevity.
 For dogs, this can be as simple as a 15 or 20-minute walk twice a day.
 A trip to the local off-leash dog park can provide even more fun and exercise.